-Trump says Interior's Zinke to step down at end of year
+Trump's interior secretary Zinke to step down amid ethics probes

-WASHINGTON (Reuters) - U.S. Interior Secretary Ryan Zinke will be leaving his post at the end of the year after serving for almost two years, U.S. President Donald Trump tweeted on Saturday, the latest high-profile departure from Trump’s administration.
+WASHINGTON (Reuters) - U.S. Interior Secretary Ryan Zinke, who has sought to open U.S. offshore waters to oil and gas drilling despite environmental protests, will be leaving his post at the end of the year, President Donald Trump tweeted on Saturday, the latest high-profile departure from his administration.

 Trump did not give a reason for Zinke’s departure.
-However, the former Navy Seal and ex-congressman from Montana has come under scrutiny for his use of security details, chartered flights and a real estate deal.
+However, the former Navy Seal and ex-congressman from Montana has faced multiple probes into his use of security details, chartered flights and a real estate deal.

 “Ryan has accomplished much during his tenure and I want to thank him for his service to our Nation,” Trump said on Twitter.
 “The Trump administration will be announcing the new secretary of the Interior next week,” he added.